Using Benicar for Your High Blood Pressure Could Lead to Serious Gastrointestinal Problems

 Trust in us when you have been hurt by dangerous drugs like Benicar

-At Plaxen & Adler, P.A. we are your advocate in the courtroom and out.
+At Plaxen Adler Muncy, P.A. we are your advocate in the courtroom and out.
 We do not settle for less than you deserve.
 To make an appointment with a dedicated Maryland personal injury attorney, please call 410-730-7737 or contact us online.
 We maintain multiple office locations throughout the state, so we are close by when you need us most.